dhrishi/rainmaker-ble-wifi-bridge/README.md

 Note:
 1. Files `main/accessories/sample_accessory.[ch]` are only for reference and are not compiled.
-2. The total number of registered accessories you want to use at a time should not exceed [maximum allowed devices] (main/app_ble.h#L12).
+2. The total number of registered accessories you want to use at a time should not exceed [maximum allowed devices] (https://github.com/dhrishi/rainmaker-ble-wifi-bridge/blob/master/main/app_ble.h#L12).
 If required, you can change the default value using menuconfig `Component config -> Bluetooth -> Bluetooth controller -> BLE Max Connections`.

 ### Limitations

 - The added BLE accessory should be discoverable before starting the RainMaker framework.
 - For now, the BLE service and characteristic UUIDs of the parameters to be controlled should be 16 bit.
+- Getting the parameter values (BLE read) from the accessory is not yet supported

 ### Reset to Factory